 The Second Life Clean Install

-Regardless of which viewer you plan to use, install the standard Second Life Viewer.
+Regardless of which viewer you plan to use, install the current standard Second Life Viewer.
 This viewer needs to be installed first, regardless of which viewers you plan to install.
 The reason is it makes the DLL registrations and other Windows Registry entries needed.
 It also downloads some files and installs them.
 You may need those files as a fix for other viewers.

 Not all the viewers handle the registry entries intelligently.
-If they did the last viewer installed would be the viewer your web browser automatically called when clicking an SLURL.
+If they did the last viewer installed would be the viewer your web browser automatically calls when clicking an SLURL.
 So, this order of install makes a difference.

 Viewer Problem Tip